Erdogan and the Ambivalent Nature of Turkey’s Religious Soft Power

-In this conversation, Dr. Ahmet Erdi Öztürk, assistant professor of politics and international relations at London Metropolitan University, will discuss the findings of his newly published policy brief, “The Many Faces of Turkey’s Religious Soft Power.”
-Topics will include the recent Hagia Sophia decision and how Turkey’s increased focus on religion domestically and internationally has been viewed with heightened skepticism among its Western European partners. Öztürk will also look back at the history of Turkey’s multidimensional use of religious soft power and how President Erdoğan’s efforts to eradicate the global movement linked to former imam Fethullah Gülen have become a significant factor in Turkey’s external relations.
+In this conversation, Dr. Ahmet Erdi Öztürk, assistant professor of politics and international relations at London Metropolitan University, discussed the findings of his newly published policy brief, “The Many Faces of Turkey’s Religious Soft Power.”
+Topics included the recent Hagia Sophia decision and how Turkey’s increased focus on religion domestically and internationally has been viewed with heightened skepticism among its Western European partners. Öztürk also looked back at the history of Turkey’s multidimensional use of religious soft power and how President Erdoğan’s efforts to eradicate the global movement linked to former imam Fethullah Gülen have become a significant factor in Turkey’s external relations.

 Discover similar content through these related topics and regions.